vic-chan67/fyp-victoria-chan/README.md

 **On any other OS:**
 - As I do not have access to another device, I have not tested running the program on another device.
 It is recommended to run the program on a MacOS device that has XCode installed as all coding and testing has been done on MacOS.

+## Understanding the directory
+**Key files/folders:**
+- datasets/ - all datasets
+- py-files/ - all python scripts and backend related files
+    - detection-results/ - all results from running "detection.py" are stored here
+    - models/ - contains both the CNN and YOLOv8 models
+    - cropping.py - crops road signs from full scenes
+    - descriptions.py - dictionary mapping each class to a description
+    - full_pipeline.py - when executed, runs the full backend pipeline (input, detection, cropping, classification, translation, output)
+    - gtsdb_yolo.py - converts raw GTSDB data to YOLO format
+    - gtsdb.yaml - used to train YOLOv8 model
+    - lang_codes.md - full list of languages, and their associated language code, that are supported by LibreTranslate
+    - load_data.py - load data from GTSRB to train or test CNN model
+    - main.py - used to connect backend to frontend with Flask API
+    - model.py - define the CNN architecture and compile parameters
+    - testing.py - used to test the CNN model only
+    - training.py - used to train the CNN model
+    - translate.py - translates text into another language
+- road-sign-translator/ - React + Expo mobile application